tesselslate/waywall/doc/00_setup.md

 ## Configuration

+waywall follows the [XDG Base Directory] specification and will search for a configuration file in `$XDG_CONFIG_HOME/waywall` (usually `~/.config/waywall`).
+If no configuration file exists, one will be automatically generated for you.
-waywall will not start up without a configuration file.
-It will search for one in `$XDG_CONFIG_HOME/waywall` (typically `~/.config/waywall/`).
-You can create a file with the following contents at `~/.config/waywall/init.lua` as a starting
+You can use the following configuration as a starting point:
-point:

 ```lua
 local waywall = require("waywall")